leahmpring/githubportfolio/README.md

 <hr>

 ## Education
-Univeristy of Denver, Daniels College of Business – BSBA in Business Information and Analytics, June 2022
+### Univeristy of Denver, Daniels College of Business
+Bachelor of Science Business Administration – Business Information and Analytics, June 2022

 <a name="DanielsDistinction"></a>
 #### Daniels Distinction Portfolio